omrishalev22/docker-visualizer/README.md

 2. run: dockervis build -o <output-path>
 ```
 ** You can run only ``dockervis build``, default output path will be the current
-direcotry your docker-compose.yml is located.
+directory your docker-compose.yml is located.

 #### Node
 ```
 const dockervis = require('docker-visualizer')
-dockervis.yaml2puml();
+dockervis.visualize();
 ```